zextras/tech-doc/source/carbonio/_management/backup.rst

      :ref:`backup_disable_scans`.

-- Daily, if the Scan Operation Scheduling is enabled in the Administration Zimlet
+- Daily, if the Scan Operation Scheduling is enabled in the Administration Console

-- When the Real Time Scanner is re-enabled via the Administration Zimlet after being previously disabled
+- When the Real Time Scanner is re-enabled via the Administration Console after being previously disabled

 .. _running_a_smartscan: